cfpb/design-manual/guides/accessible-interfaces.md

 <div class="content-33 content-first">
 #### Make content easily distinguishable from its surroundings

-Thus far, the listed guidelines have focused primarily on making content machine-readable.
-The following will help ensure that content is distinguishable to humans.
+These guidelines help ensure that content is perceivable for sighted users.
 </div>

 <div class="content-67 content-last">